remult/remult/docs/tutorials/react/README.md

 ### Run the app

-1. Create an `npm` script named `dev` to start the dev API server and the React app, by adding the following entry to the `scripts` section of `package.json`.
+1. Create an `npm` script named `dev` to start the dev API server and the React dev server, by adding the following entry to the `scripts` section of `package.json`.

 *package.json*
 ```json